robtweed/qewd/up/README.md

 ### Defining Your MicroService API Handlers

+#### Location

+You define your API Handlers within the MicroService folder in which it will execute.
+You have two options:

+- if your handler modules are simple and you don't want or need to break them into smaller sub-modules, you can define each one using sub-folder names that correspond to the handler names, placing each sub-folder under the MicroService folder.

+- in more complex situations, you may find it neater to add an intermediate sub-folder named *apis*, below which you define your handler modules.

-You define your API Handlers within the *apis* folder.
-First create a sub-folder for each *handler* property name that you defined in the *routes.json* file (see above).
+So, first create a sub-folder for each *handler* property name that you defined in the *routes.json* file (see above).
 Then, within each of these handler sub-folders, create the module file that defines what the handler actually does.
 You can name this file either *handler.js* or *index.js*.

 For example, using the *routes.json* example above, you'd create: